A world free of gender-based violence: talk by UNFPA Executive Director

-Dr. Natalia Kanem, the United Nations Under-Secretary-General, and Executive Director of the UNFPA gave a passionate key note speech, drawing on her own firsthand experience as Under-Secretary-General of UNFPA to vividly illustrate the plight of girls and women in humanitarian crises: Dr Kanem emphasised that
+Dr Natalia Kanem, the United Nations Under-Secretary-General, and Executive Director of the UNFPA gave a passionate key note speech, drawing on her own firsthand experience as Under-Secretary General of UNFPA to vividly illustrate the plight of girls and women in humanitarian crises.

-Dr Kanem concluded her keynote speech by highlighting the importance of ‘Safe Space’ for women, and suggested that
+Dr Kanem concluded her keynote speech by highlighting the importance of ‘Safe Space’ for women, and suggested:

 The key note speech was followed by a conversation between Dr David Ellis, Deputy Head of Mission at the British Embassy, and Dr Kanem.
 Responding to questions from the audience, they highlighted the importance of women and girls having faith in themselves, and encouraged Japanese media to engage more in this important issue of gender-based violence.